 Some researchers speculate that silica may release small but meaningful quantities of silicon that your body can absorb, but this is unproven and unlikely (8).

 For this reason, consuming diatomaceous earth probably has no meaningful benefits for bone health.

-Bottom Line: Some claim that the silica in diatomaceous earth can increase silicon in your body and strengthen bones, but this hasn't been proven.
+SUMMARY Some claim that the silica in diatomaceous earth can increase silicon in your body and strengthen bones, but this hasn't been proven.

-One major health claim for diatomaceous earth is that it can help you detox by "cleansing" your digestive tract.
+One major health claim for diatomaceous earth is that it can help you detox by cleansing your digestive tract.

 This claim is based on its ability to remove heavy metals from water, which is the property that makes diatomaceous earth a popular industrial-grade filter (11).

 However, no scientific evidence verifies that this mechanism can be applied to human digestion — or that it has any meaningful effect on your digestive system.